TedusT/MorphologyAnalyzer/README.md

 ### MorphologyAnalyzer

-###### The morphological analyzer proposed in the following paper is modelled in the high-level declarative language lexc:
+###### A morphological analyzer is proposed in the following paper:
-Sude Tavassoli, Sara Alipour, *A Morphological Analyser For Persian Adjectives and Nouns*, In the Proceedings of IEEE 2010 3rd International Conference on Advanced Computer Theory and Engineering (ICACTE2010), vol. 5, pp. 437-440, Chengdu, China, 20-22 August, 2010.
+### Sude Tavassoli, Sara Alipour, *A Morphological Analyser For Persian Adjectives and Nouns*, In the Proceedings of IEEE 2010 3rd International Conference on Advanced Computer Theory and Engineering (ICACTE2010), vol. 5, pp. 437-440, Chengdu, China, 20-22 August, 2010.
+###### The analyzer is modelled in the high-level declarative language lexc.
+The attached files in the project folder contain all the lexicons for persian adjectives.
 ------------------------------

 For those who are not Persian: all the keywords that are used in the attached files are translated from Persian to Pinglish.